Skip to content

 Teranode Network Requirements

-To connect to the Teranode network, you'll need:
+If you choose to enable and connect to the Teranode P2P network, you'll need:

 1. Public-facing peer service exposed via TCP (defaults to port 9905, P2P_PORT setting)